Category Is... Marina Bay, Singapore!

 Getting up before a reasonable hour to see Singapore's famous Merlion within its legendary Marina Bay.
 Feeling delicate, memories of Dorothy's and Backstage were hazy but that Malay barman was hotter than hell!
 Those tourists had me paying no mind to their noise, those views!
 Watching Singapore work it out and then some, the category was Marina Bay!
 Get it Singapore!

 Snatching the moment, I successfully captured Singapore's Merlion water feature symbol!
 Taking every single view of Marina Bay in was quite a challenge, getting it together I accomplished that task with ease.
 The modernity impressed me much, Singapore's own Merlion propelled a constant water fountain motion back into the waters of the Singapore River.
-Content with my snap, I had a good chuckle to myself for all of the comedy shots that were occurring!
+Content with my snap, I had a good chuckle to myself for all of the comedy shots that were occurring around me!
 I didn't have time to look like I was drinking a fountain of water, I had consumed enough beverages the previous night!
+Yes, I mentioned that already!
 Amused by those tourists from a familiar Far Eastern country, I paid attention to their commitment to their holiday conceptual photos!
 How I had life from that scene!
 Keeping it authentic I felt truly blessed to be in that moment, the work to pay for that Singapore Airlines flight had taken some working!
-Appreciating the view not the photography skills of those crazy tourists!
-Come on Merlion, let's get sickening S!
+Loving the view not the photography skills of those crazy tourists!
+Merlion, let's get sickening S!

-I was quite hungry, the Singaporean humidity didn't impressed my semi-hungover self, I need some Hor Fun and an Iced Milo!
+I was quite hungry, the Singaporean humidity didn't impress my semi-hungover self, I needed some Hor Fun and an Iced Milo!
 After following the marina's path towards the 'Gardens by the Bay' I found Lau Pa Sat!
-Fabricated in Glasgow, Scotland during the early 1800's as Singapore's early British era boomed, Lau Pa Sat acted as a Victorian style fish market.
+Fabricated in Glasgow, Scotland during the early 1800s as Singapore's early Imperial British era boomed.
+Lau Pa Sat acted as a Victorian style fish market during the Empire year's.
 Marvelling at the iron clad structure of Lau Pa Sat, it was mental to be within a modern CBD with towering glass and steel structures that made that Singaporean hawker centre look like the 'Black Country Museum' Peaky Blinders set as if it was set within the shadows of London's Canary Wharf Business District!
 Taking my seat, I opted for the duck Hor Fun rice dish, to drink I needed two ice cold Milo O's to quench my thirst!
 The food and drink that was consumed definitely hit the spot without any reservations!
 Being early I missed the office types, it was chilled!
 Milo O!
+The Hor Fun was worth the wait, Singapore satisfied my tastebuds!
+Yes!

 One thing that staggered me about Singapore, I quickly found myself in an accomplished state because that city state was only pint-sized!
 That morning had been very productive, catching a glimpse of the Padang allowed me to see the lawns being relaid.
-The transport system stepped up once again, I only had my GPS, getting to the smooth edges of the Esplanades theatre complex felt correct.
+The transport system stepped up once again, I only had my GPS, getting to the smooth edges of the Esplanade's theatre complex felt correct.
 The world city vibe had me living, Marina Bay set the cat amongst the pigeons for sure!
 Getting on the right path I found the right food and quiet settings within Downtown's Lau Pa Sat hawker centre.
 My final day in Singapore flowed well, even though the hangover had me a little I was on the level to find the right food and cold non-alcoholic drink!
 By the time I got to Lau Pa Sat the tourists had disappeared, the local flavour of my meal had me in a completely different zone.
-The morning saw me bring the productivity but after seeing Marina Bay's Merlion and Lau Pa Sat, I needed a little rest!
+The morning saw me bring the productivity but after seeing Marina Bay's Merlion and Lau Pa Sat, I needed a rest!
+A part of me didn't want it to be the final day, lah!

-I used my Singapore MRT card for the final time, I headed out of my capsule hotel before dusk to find Singapore's Gardens by the Bay.
-Being completely free admission I was looking forward to seeing a spectacular sight for free!
-With flawless signage I made my way to the main gardens, feeling like I was in a scene from Disney's Avatar, I loved every second of that amazing dusk experience within Singapore's Gardens by the Bay.
+I used my Singapore MRT card for the final time, heading out of my capsule hotel before dusk to find Singapore's Gardens by the Bay.
+Being completely free to access, I was looking forward to seeing a spectacular sight for free!
+With flawless signage I made my way to the main gardens, the feeling was like I was in a scene from Disney's Avatar!
+I loved every second of that amazing dusk experience within Singapore's Gardens by the Bay.
 Taking my time to take the best photo, I loved seeing the people from above walk around the elevated walkway.
 The majestic and mystical feeling of the gardens gave me so much life, leaving me with such wonderful memories of my time spent in Singapore.
 As the crowds grew larger I knew that it was perfect timing to vacate the area, I wasn't about a crush during that lovely lit location.
-Content with my Gardens by the Bay experience it was time to return to C-town for tasty satay skewers!
+That was a choice made wisely!
+Content with my Gardens by the Bay experience it was also right the decision to behave because I had played some tricks.
+C-town was the plan for tasty satay skewers and some cider!

 Leaving the Downtown Core behind me, I headed back to Chinatown for the final time for some chicken and beef skewers before going to bed.
 I had such a lovely day, the whole Marina Bay Area had impressed me a lot.
 I was content with my photos and had experienced such lovely pre-night time views at the Gardens by the Bay, I felt blessed to be in Singapore.
 Chinatown kept me on the right path during the final night, the skewers and one Bulmers Cider left me feeling fulfilled.
 Bypassing any distractions I retreated back to my hostel, leaving the day behind I took days moments to my dreams that night.
 I knew that my early flight required me to be sensible, I needed to keep that long haul flight safeguarded.
 That final day had be in all the right places at the right time, I had taken my time appropriately to see the three points of the day within a chilled space of time.
-Yes, indeed Singapore's Downtown Core had showcased some serious references that the category has to be Marina Bay!
+Indeed Singapore's Downtown had showcased some serious references that the category has to be Marina Bay!
+It had been such a blessed day and end to my trip!
+Bye!